Aceix/notes-extension/README.md

 # Quick Notes - Chrome Extension

-A powerful and intuitive note-taking Chrome extension that allows you to quickly capture, organize, and manage your thoughts with tagging support.
+A powerful and intuitive note-taking Chrome extension that allows you to quickly capture, organize, and manage your thoughts with project support.

 ## Features

 ### Core Functionality
 - 📝 **Quick Note Taking**: Instantly create notes with a simple interface
-- 🏷️ **Tagging System**: Organize notes with custom tags
+- 🏷️ **Project System**: Organize notes with custom projects
 - ✏️ **Edit & Delete**: Full CRUD operations for your notes
 - 💾 **Persistent Storage**: All notes are saved locally using Chrome's storage API
-- 🔍 **Search & Filter**: Find notes quickly with text search and tag filtering
+- 🔍 **Search & Filter**: Find notes quickly with text search and project filtering

 ### Two Main Screens
 1. **Notes Screen**: View all notes, create new ones, search and filter
-2. **Tags Screen**: Manage all your tags, see usage statistics, and delete unused tags
+2. **Projects Screen**: Manage all your projects, see usage statistics, and delete unused projects

 ### User Interface
 - Clean and modern design
 - Responsive layout optimized for the extension popup
-- Intuitive navigation between notes and tags
+- Intuitive navigation between notes and projects
 - Modal-based editing interface
 - Real-time search and filtering